twinstar6980/Twinning.Documentation/english/installation.md

 The bundle package also contains installion package for `Shell GUI`, `Forwarder` modules, please refer below to install them manually if you need them.

-## Install `Core`
+## Install `Kernel`

-Core, responsible for the implementation of internal functions.
+Kernel, responsible for the implementation of internal functions.

 This is a required installation and is distributed as a dynamic library.

 1. Compile or download the distribution for your device.

-2. Move the resulting file to the home directory, then rename it to `core`.
+2. Move the resulting file to the home directory, then rename it to `kernel`.

-> You have to choose the right `core` for your device and rename to `core`, otherwise the tool won't be able to launch correctly.
+> You have to choose the right `kernel` for your device and rename to `kernel`, otherwise the tool won't be able to launch correctly.

 ## Install `Shell`